turingschool/portfolios/template.markdown

 From Spencer
 Beth
 After working with Beth on headcount for the first time, I knew that we were going to have a very collaborative, interactive partnership.
 Beth was one of the easiest partners I have ever worked with, as her diligence and work ethic were only surpassed by her intelligence.
 Her passion for coding was exemplified on a daily basis, even to the point where she would at times fall asleep on her keyboard out of complete and utter exhaustion.
 The only problem that Beth faces is her inability to embrace her talent in the field, and embody the confidence that she deserves.
 I noticed while working with her that while she is gifted and extremely talented, she often hesitates to use it and unlock her full potential.
 I see great things in Beth’s future, and I think that she will be a force to be reckoned with in upcoming modules.
 Beth, you were an absolute pleasure to work with and I would love to work with you again.

+From Bailey
+"I felt comfortable around Beth from the first time we met, I knew we would be instant friends.
+This was very helpful for me because I was nervous and anxious at first about fitting in to the community.
+I really appreciate her for helping me when I was feeling in a funk or when I just didn't understand something.
+She has a positive attitude all of the time and has an amazing drive to get things done.
+I am so happy to be able to call her a friend."

 ### Playing a Part